HSF/hsf.github.io/_training/howto-update-module-style.md

 5. Merge conflicts?
 Sorry to hear that.
 There's a couple of options:
     1. Feeling lost?
 Abort by doing ``git reset --hard`` (note that all non-commited changes will be lost!)
-    2. Resolve the merge conflicts and commit!
+    2. Resolving the merge conflicts and commit!
 That would be awesome.
 If resolve by overwriting a file with with the version from the styles repository, ``git checkout template/gh-pages -- path/to/your/file`` is your friend

 6. No merge conflicts?
 Congratulations, you're all done!